NoroffFEU/development-platforms/GitHub-case-study.md

 **github blooming**

-- (year 2010) After only two years since it's launch github was hosting over 1 million repositories witch doubled a year later.
+- (year 2010) Two years after its launch, GitHub was hosting over 1 million repositories.
 - (year 2011) In the period of January to May 2011 ReadWriteWeb reported that GitHub had surpassed SourceForge and Google Code in total number of commits.
 - (year 2013) It was hosting 5 million repositories and had over 3 million users.
 Before this year ended the amount of repositories had doubled again and it was now hosting over 10 million repositories.